Vyral/base-template/_posts/2023-05-05-you-re-invited-to-colemere-realty-s-spectacular-70th-anniversary-carnival.md

 {% include excerpt.html %}

 Are you ready for some serious fun on Saturday, June 3?
-I know exactly what you should be doing: heading over to the Colemere Realty 70th anniversary carnival celebration!&nbsp;
+Colemere Realty is turning 70, and we’re having a carnival event to celebrate!

-**This event is going to blow your mind with endless games, amazing prizes, a cute petting zoo, mouth-watering food, and much more!** [Click this link](https://www.eventbrite.com/e/colemere-realtys-summer-carnival-tickets-630303975157) and register ASAP—you don't want to miss out on all of the excitement!
+Join us and have lots of fun in the activities we’ve prepared. **We’re going to have face painting, games, amazing prizes, a cute petting zoo, and balloon animals.** To get you in that carnival spirit, we’re also serving cotton candy, hotdogs, and chips.
+[Click this link](https://www.eventbrite.com/e/colemere-realtys-summer-carnival-tickets-630303975157) and register ASAP—you don't want to miss out on all of the excitement!

-As always, if you have any questions about the event or need help with real estate, call or email us; we’d love to hear from you.
+As always, if you have any questions about the event or need help with real estate, call or email us, we’d love to hear from you.